 Live termites are notoriously difficult to spot outside of a swarm.
 If you’re unlucky enough to spot one in your home, make sure you can tell it apart from an ant.
 Subterranean termites are made up of three distinct groups: workers, soldiers, and reproductive swarmers.
 All of these groups creamy white bodies.
 The main difference between them is that the swarmers have wings, making them look like flying ants.

 To tell the difference between termites and ants, look at their wings, antennae, and bodies.

 |Two pairs, front wings longer than hind wings

 Outdoor wooden structures, like a deck, shed, carport, or arbor, can be vulnerable to termites.
 If you didn’t use termite-resistant products during construction, you should be extra wary.

 If termites find their way to your wooden fencing, they can start munching on it and eventually follow the trail to your home.

-Cracks in expansion joints and brick construction are common entryways for termites.
+Cracks in expansion joints and bricks are common entryways for termites.

-If you leave fallen tree branches in your yard can easily attract termite activity, which may then move to your home.
+Fallen tree branches in your yard can easily attract termite activity, which may then move to your home.
 Dispose of any tree limbs to keep your property safe.

 Orkin and Terminix offer free termite inspections to new customers.
-Each company performs through inspections of all cracks and crevices and common entry points.
+Each company performs thorough inspections of all cracks and crevices and common entry points.
 If you have termites, they will give you a treatment plan and detailed written report, and they’ll schedule follow-up inspections afterward to ensure your home stays termite-free.

 Our Rating Methodology